Emilo74/Projects/Trivia/TriniTrivia/README.md

 To win, you must answer all the questions from 5 categories.

+Categories with (T) have some Trini related questions Categories with (TT) are heavily focused on Trini history/culture
 # About the Author

 Emilo Gopaul has been an Associate Software Engineer [@Virtana](https://www.virtanatech.com/) since 2020.
 He has graduated with a Double Major in Mathematics and Computer Science